vinirossa/software-engineering/design-patterns.md

 ### Proxy

-Provide a surrogate or placeholder for another object to control access to it, working as a middleware.
+Provide a surrogate or placeholder for another object to control access to it, working as a middleware and adding a level of indirection.

+> There is remote proxi

 **Uses:**
 - Networking
 - VPNs
 - Credit card validations
-- Logs
-- Cache
-- Acess control
+- Access control

 **In TypeScript:**
 ```ts